vp-82/Data-Engineering-2023-HS/Week_07/07_Simple_Stream_processing.md

     ```

     - **Description**: This command creates another Cloud Scheduler job that publishes a negative review message to the Pub/Sub topic every two minutes.

+Instructions: Ensure that you see two jobs listed: positive-ratings-publisher and negative-ratings-publisher.
+Check that their schedules and configurations are correct.

 ## Part 3: Setting Up BigQuery